odahu/odahu-docs/source/ref_deployments.rst

 --------------

 :ref:`ref_odahuflowctl:Odahuflowctl` supports the Model Deployment API.
-You must be :ref:`logged in <ref_odahuflowctl:Login>` if you want to get access to the API.
+You must be :ref:`logged in <ref_odahuflowctl:Login>` if you want to access the API.

 Getting all model deployments in json format: